I had heard the rumors – Canyon Bakehouse gluten-free bread reportedly has such an amazing texture that it need not be toasted…

 As for the taste and functionality, here are my notes on each Canyon Bakehouse gluten-free bread item that we sampled:

-Mountain White (pictured above) – I’m a whole grain fan, but this loaf impressed me right out of the shoot.
+I’m a whole grain fan, but this loaf was impressive right out of the shoot.
 It made great sandwiches, and had a pleasant, mild flavor that was just rich enough and slightly rustic.
 Tony agreed that it was a hands down winner.

-7-Grain – From the name, I had expected this to be my hands down favorite, but the flavor was rather flat with some slight bitter after-notes.
+From the name, I had expected this to be my hands down favorite, but the flavor was rather flat.
+It also had slight bitter after-notes.
 It wasn’t bad, but didn’t have the natural, nutty sweetness I usually enjoy with whole grains.